 How to set up Power of Attorney

-The LPA has to be submitted by the donor, the person whose finances or health and welfare it covers) or their attorneys can register it if the donor has lost capacity.
+The LPA has to be submitted by the donor (the person whose finances or health and welfare it covers) or their attorneys can register it if the donor has lost capacity.

 You can do this yourself or get a solicitor to handle the application for you.

 It's not possible to set up Power of Attorney for someone who has lost mental capacity.
 Instead, members of their family will have to apply to the Court of Protection to be appointed as their deputies.
-Find out more in our guide to Deputies and the Court of Protection: managing affairs without Power of Attorney.
+Find out more in our guide Court of Protection: managing affairs without Power of Attorney.